 A List of Resources for Genealogical Research: This webpage lists commonly used resources for genealogical research.

 Genealogy Manuals: A link to the Western North Carolina Library Network's holdings of genealogical handbooks and manuals.

 Manuscript Collections: Many manuscript collections originate from genealogists and center on genealogical information.
 Patrons may research the manuscript collections in the the Doughtery Reading Room.
-Appointments for access are required.
-To make an appointment, please contact email@example.com.
+Please contact firstname.lastname@example.org with any questions.